mafaldacf/rendezvous/README.md

 ## Running Rendezvous Metadata Server Locally

-Go to `metadata-server/configs` and configure your own json file.
+Go to `metadata-server/config` and configure your `params` json file as well as the connections in the `connections` folder.
-You can use `single.json` to run a single server locally.
+You can use `metadata-server/config/connections/single.json` to run a single server locally.

 Make sure you have installed all the necessary local dependencies for Python and C++.